 Understanding the differences between sleep apnoea and snoring is the first step to effective treatment of both conditions.
 What causes snoring?
 Snoring is caused by the vibration of respiratory structures due to obstructed air movement while you’re asleep.
 It can...read more

 Everyone snores for different reasons, so before you can find a cure, you must first identify what makes you snore.
-There are a number of proven techniques that can help you eliminate snoring, but it may require some patience, lifestyle changes and some trial and...read more
+There are a number of proven techniques that can help you eliminate snoring, but it may take time.
+Lifestyle changes including, altering your sleeping...read more